 If you're not 100% sure – heat it

 If you're not certain what is in the food waste or if it's been heat treated, don't risk it.
 Dispose of it or heat it according to the regulations.
 Individuals that fail to comply can be fined up to $5,000, and corporations can be fined up to $15,000.

 Report non-compliant food waste

-MPI regularly visits farms to check that pig owners (and food waste suppliers) are complying with the rules.
+Biosecurity New Zealand regularly visits farms to check that pig owners (and food waste suppliers) are complying with the rules.